10

 Electric yellow cichlid (Labidochromis caeruleus) diet

 In its natural habitat, the electric yellow cichlid feeds on small invertebrates like crustaceans and snails.
 In the aquarium it will accept pretty much any food it can find, though it’s a good idea to use a commercial food designed especially for Rift lake cichlids as a staple.
-According to one study, the species needs at least 35% dietary protein for the best growth.
+According to scientific research, the species needs at least 35% dietary protein for the best growth.

 You can supplement with plenty frozen or live food, as well as the occasional serving greens like fresh blanched vegetables and algae tablets.